By: Gabrielle Eisenhower on April 29th, 2022

 - I enjoyed the short but information packed sessions because they didn't take up a lot of time but they were informative.

-The future looks bright for Career Services at PA Virtual!
+The future looks bright for PA Virtual Pathways to Purpose!
 We continue to build and expand the program, offering more opportunities to students while pursuing partnerships with additional businesses and organizations.

 A key component of the program is partnering with our alumni.
 We love to hear about our PA Virtual graduates’ successes!
 We are lucky to have had alumni sharing their expertise at our Career Fair, and we look forward to future alumni involvement.